bennywong3/hotzone-group/ReadMe.md

 ## Project description
 Please read HotZone_ProjectDescription.pdf for more details of this project.
-In short, this group project is a practice of Agile development, developed using **Django and React** .
+In short, this group project is a practice of Agile development(used **Jira**), developed using **Django and React** .
 You can watch the video to see how to use this system.

 This project has the following functions: